kirkshoop/async_scope/async-resource.md

 Why this design?
 ================

-There have been many, many design options explored for the `async_scope`.
+There have been many, many design options explored for the `counting_scope` proposed in [@P2519R0].
 We had a few variations of a single object with methods, then two objects with methods.
 It was at this point that a pattern began to form across `stop_source`/`stop_token`, *execution-context*/`scheduler`, *async-scope*/*async-scope-token*.

-The patterns model RAII for objects used by *async-function*s.
+The patterns proposed in this design model RAII for objects used by *async-function*s.

 In C++, RAII works by attaching the constructor and destructor to a block of code in a function.
 This pattern uses the `run()` *async-function* to represent the block in which the object is contained.
 The `run()` *async-function* satisfies the structure requirement (only nested *async-function*s use the object) and satisfies the correct-by-construction requirement (the object is not available until the `run()` *async-function* is started and the object is closed when all nested *async-function*s complete).